Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 - `plate_width`: The number of columns per plate.
 Default = 12.
 This should be the same value you used in meta_to_plates().
 - `plate_height`: The number of rows per plate.
 Default = 8.
 Max allowed = 13.
 This should be the same value you used in meta_to_plates().
 - `assay`: The assays that you're working with.
-- `suffix`: What suffix would you like for your file names.
+- `prefix`: What prefix would you like for your file names.
 - `QS7`: Set this to TRUE for QS7 mode, Set to FALSE for non-QS7 mode

 ### run_plates_to_pooling input